-The following new or amended accounting standards have been issued by the IASB for periods beginning on or after June 1, 2016.
-These new or amended standards are not yet effective, and the Company has not completed its assessment of their impact on its consolidated financial statements.
+The following new or amended accounting standards have been issued by the IASB for periods beginning on or after June 1, 2017.
+These new or amended standards are not yet effective, and the Company has not completed its assessment of their impact on its financial statements.

-- (i) IFRS 9 Financial Instruments; and - (ii) IFRS 15 Revenue from Contracts with Customers.
+- (i) IFRS 9 Financial Instruments;

+- (ii) IFRS 15 Revenue from Contracts with Customers; and

+- (iii) IFRS 16 Leases.